kshyst/Docs/DataBase/NF.md

 ## BCNF (Boyce-Codd Normal Form)

 In every determinant function dependency, the left side should be a super key.
 (X -> Y, X should be a super key)

+## 4NF (Eliminating Multi-Valued Dependency)

+Consider a table where (StudentID, Language, Hobby) are attributes.
+If a student can have multiple hobbies and languages, a multi-valued dependency exists.
+To resolve this, split the table into separate tables for Languages and Hobbies.

+## 5NF (Eliminating Join Dependency)

+A table is in 5NF if it cannot be decomposed into smaller tables without losing information.
+It ensures that all join dependencies are implied by candidate keys.

+Consider a table where (StudentID, Language, Hobby) are attributes.
+If a student can have multiple hobbies and languages, a multi-valued dependency exists.
+To resolve this, split the table into separate tables for Languages and Hobbies.